-On May 1, 2014, the REIT issued 101,247 Units at a price of Cdn\$10.825 per Unit in connection the closing of the REIT's indirect acquisition from the Developer of the Oak Tree Inn hotel and Penny's Diner located in Santa Teresa, New Mexico.
+On December 8, 2015, the REIT issued 38,244 Units to the Developer at a price of Cdn\$10.60 per Unit in connection the closing of the REIT's indirect acquisition from the Developer of the 24-room expansion at the Oak Tree Inn Hotel located in Glendive, Montana.

-On May 15, 2014, the REIT issued a total of 28,500 Units with a grant date fair value of Cdn\$10.50 per Unit to an officer of the General Partner as a performance award pursuant to the REIT's Securities-Based Compensation Plan.
-This award was originally granted to such officer of the General Partner on December 30, 2013 and became fully vested on May 15, 2014.
+On December 30, 2015, the REIT issued a total of 15,000 Units with a grant date fair value of Cdn\$10.50 per Unit to an officer of the General Partner upon the vesting of an award previously granted pursuant to the REIT's securities-based compensation plan.
+This award was originally granted to such officer on December 30, 2013 and became fully vested on December 30, 2015.
 The grant date fair value of Cdn\$10.50 per Unit was calculated using the weighted average price at which the Units had traded on the Exchange during the period of the five most recent trading days ending on the trading day immediately prior to the grant date.